-From a spiritual / metaphysical perspective, there are some more “out there” benefits that could potentially aid addiction recovery.
-These includes clearing of karma and past lives, healing ancestral patterns, expelling negative spirits or entities, enlisting spiritual allies and healing, communicating with spiritual guides, clearing chakras and energetic channels, stepping outside of time and space, precognition and telepathy, and expanding consciousness.
-The shaman himself or herself acts as an instrument for the healing power of the medicine, and may perform rituals or healing modalities that can provide healing, visionary states, and spiritual expansion.
+From a spiritual/metaphysical perspective, there are some more “out there” benefits that could potentially aid addiction recovery.
+These include clearing of karma and past lives, healing ancestral patterns, expelling negative spirits or entities, enlisting spiritual allies and healing, communicating with spiritual guides, clearing chakras and energetic channels, stepping outside of time and space, precognition and telepathy, and expanding consciousness.
+The shaman himself or herself acts as an instrument for the healing power of the medicine and may perform rituals or healing modalities that can provide healing, visionary states, and spiritual expansion.

 A study by MAPS (Multidisciplinary Association for Psychedelic Studies) looked at the effect of ayahuasca retreat on addiction recovery.
 “Statistically significant (p < 0.05) improvements were demonstrated for scales assessing hopefulness, empowerment, mindfulness, and quality of life meaning and outlook subscales.
 Self-reported alcohol, tobacco and cocaine use declined, although cannabis and opiate use did not; reported reductions in problematic cocaine use were statistically significant.
 All study participants reported positive and lasting changes from participating in the retreats.”
 (Thomas, 2013)

-MAPS and other organization are taking the lead in scientific psyechedelic research, and the possible use in addiction treatment.
-Results have been exceptional thus far, but a great deal of additional research is needed to validate psychedelic assisted therapies and plant medicine ceremonies as legitimate treatment options.
+MAPS and other organizations are taking the lead in scientific psychedelic research, and the possible use in addiction treatment.
+Results have been exceptional thus far, but a great deal of additional research is needed to validate psychedelic-assisted therapies and plant medicine ceremonies as legitimate treatment options.

 Some spiritual principles that may support addiction recovery and healing: